100 Years of Data Reveals America’s Most Common First Names

 Next: 4.6 million men claim this name.

-Around 4.6 million people are Robert today, a name derived from the Germanic name Hrodebert, which means “bright fame.”
-Introduced to England by the Normans, the name became very popular across the pond.
-Famous Roberts include author Robert Browning; poet Robert Frost; Civil War Confederate army commander Robert E. Lee; and actors Robert Redford, Robert De Niro, and Robert Downey Jr.
+Robert derives from the Germanic name Hrodebert, meaning “bright fame.”
+The name became popular when the Normans introduced it in England.
+Famous Roberts include poet Robert Frost, Civil War Confederate army commander Robert E. Lee, and actors Robert Redford, Robert De Niro, and Robert Downey Jr.

 Next: A name for a magical being

-Jennifer is the Cornish form of the Welsh name Gwenhwyfar.
-Approximately 1.5 million women go by the name, which roughly translates to “fair, white, phantom magical being.”
-Famous women named Jennifer abound, including actresses Jennifer Lawrence, Jennifer Lopez, and Jennifer Aniston; pop singer Jennifer Hudson; Instagram star Jennifer Tran; and tennis player Jennifer Capriati.
+The Cornish form of the Welsh name Gwenhwyfar, Jennifer translates to “fair, white, phantom magical being.”
+Famous Jennifers include actresses Jennifer Lawrence and Jennifer Aniston; singers Jennifer Hudson and Jennifer Lopez; and tennis player Jennifer Capriati.

 Next: A name fit for the gods

 Michael comes from the Hebrew name Mikha’el, which translates to “Who is like God?”
-Nine Byzantine emperors were named Michael, and the name was common in Western Europe and Britain during the Middle Ages and 12th century, respectively.
-Famous people named Michael include musician Michael Jackson, basketball player Michael Jordan, actor Michael J. Fox, swimmer Michael Phelps, and jazz singer Michael Bublé.
+Nine Byzantine emperors were Michaels, and the name was common in Western Europe and Britain during the Middle Ages and 12th century, respectively.
+Famous Michaels include musician Michael Jackson, basketball player Michael Jordan, actor Michael J. Fox, swimmer Michael Phelps, and jazz singer Michael Bublé.

 Next: A queenly name

-Elizabeth is derived from the Greek version of the Hebrew name Elisheva, which means either “my God is an oath” or perhaps “my God is abundance.”
-Hungary’s Saint Elizabeth, a 12th century king’s daughter, popularized the name.
+Hungary’s Saint Elizabeth, a 12th-century king’s daughter, popularized the name.
+Derived from the Greek version of the Hebrew name Elisheva, Elizabeth means either “my God is an oath” or “my God is abundance.”

-When Queen Elizabeth I ascended the throne in the 16th century, the name became wildly popular in England.
-Approximately 1.4 million women go by the name Elizabeth today.
-Famous people named Elizabeth include the current British Queen Elizabeth II; actresses Elizabeth Taylor, Elizabeth Hurley, and Elizabeth Banks; politician Elizabeth Warren; and poet Elizabeth Barrett Browning.
+The name became wildly popular in England when Queen Elizabeth I ascended the throne in the 16th century.
+Famous Elizabeths include the current British Queen Elizabeth II; actresses Elizabeth Taylor, Elizabeth Hurley, and Elizabeth Banks; and poet Elizabeth Barrett Browning.

 Next: This name means “beloved.”

-Today, approximately 3.5 million men go by the name.
-Famous people named David include musician David Bowie, soccer star David Beckham, explorer David Livingstone, and actors David Duchovny and David Schwimmer.
+Famous Davids include musician David Bowie, soccer star David Beckham, and actors David Duchovny and David Schwimmer.

 Next: This name means “foreign.”

-Around 1.4 million people have the name Barbara, which is derived from the Greek word barbarous, which translates to “foreign.”
-Saint Barbara — the patron of geologists, stonemasons, architects, and artillerymen — popularized the name in the Middle Ages.
-Famous people named Barbara include politician Barbara Boxer, actresses Barbara Stanwyck and Barbara Hershey, country music star Barbara Mandell, and entrepreneur Barbara Corcoran.
+Barbara is derived from the Greek word barbarous, which translates to “foreign.”
+Saint Barbara, the patron saint of geologists, stonemasons, architects, and artillerymen, popularized the name in the Middle Ages.
+Famous Barbaras include actress Barbara Stanwyck, country music star Barbara Mandell, and entrepreneur Barbara Corcoran.

 Next: A very brave name